This is Why Tobacco Control Should not be Trusted

 Finally, I would like to point out that these TC groups are NOT required to communicate truthfully OR factually to the public.
 They are not bound by any state or federal laws to tell the truth.
 Having given you my professional opinion, I stand by the title of this letter in saying “This is WHY Tobacco Control should not be trusted”.

-You can learn more about David here on his blog.
+You can listen to David on his podcast, here.

-You can watch his interview on Smoke-Free Radio with Dimi here, where the gloves are off.
+You can watch David on this interview on Smoke-Free Radio with Dimi here, where the gloves are off.

 You can watch his latest interview with Norm Bour of VapeMentors below.